-As a police officer your job will be to reduce crime and the fear of crime.
-You’ll work to build relationships with local people and inspire confidence that the police understand and are prepared to deal with the issues that matter most to them.
+As a police officer you will be putting communities at the heart of what you do while working towards reducing crime and the fear of crime.
+You will also be working towards building a relationship with the local people while helping to deal with the issues that matter most to them.
 Policing will enable you to work in partnership with the public and other organisations and make a real difference to the local community.

 Your daily job expectations may include the following:

 - You’ll learn how to respond to incidents, preserve scenes and give evidence when necessary